Skip To Main Content

 • Increased reliance on technology during the pandemic: thousands of businesses that relied on paper receipts and cash registers in 2019 made the shift to “contactless,” digital ordering during the pandemic.
 And touch-screen payment systems like Square, Clover and Toast often default to asking for a tip as part of every transaction.

-• Competition for workers and inflation: there is still a shortage of workers in the U.S., and attracting and retaining hourly workers is a top challenge for companies, many of which are also managing higher costs due to inflation.
+• Competition for workers and inflation: there is still a shortage of workers in the U.S. link opens in a new window, and attracting and retaining hourly workers is a top challenge for companies, many of which are also managing higher costs due to inflation.
 Asking consumers to tip is one way to increase wages for employees without impacting the company’s bottom line.

 So, when should I tip and how much?